tjhancocks/Veracyon/docs/CoreLoader/Memory.md

 ### Memory Regions

 It is *generally* standard for BIOS to load the bootsector to the memory address `0x07c0:0x0000` (Linear: `0x00007c00`), and begin executing from there.
-It will also only load 512 bytes from the boot disk.
+It will also only load a single sector (512 Bytes) from the boot disk.

 This document assumes the above to be true.
 If this is not the case on a given system, then the contents of this document should be considered to be *undefined behaviour*.